platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 ## Configuration

 Place the following at the end of `settings.platformsh.php`.
 Note the inline comments, as you may wish to customize it further.
-Also review the `README.txt` file that comes with the redis module, as it has a great deal more information on possible configuration options.
+Also review the `README.txt` file that comes with the Redis module, as it has a great deal more information on possible configuration options.
 For instance, you may wish to not use Redis for the persistent lock if you have a custom module that needs locks to persist for more than a few seconds.

 The example below is intended as a "most common case".
 (Note: This example assumes Drupal 8.8/Drupal 9.0 and later.)